pepers/SYSC3303-Project/Iteration4/src/README.txt

 		DISCLAIMER
-		- Many of the previous paths will produce the same errors, and many paths won't affect file transfer at all (eg: choosing the 2nd RRQ to edit, there will be only one RRQ in a transfer, and it will be the first packet).
-It is up to the user of the Error Simulator to understand how file transfer program works, and how to correctly test for various TFTP errors.
+		- Many of the previous paths will produce the same errors, and many paths won't affect file transfer at all (eg: if you choose a packet number, but the file transfer isn't long enough to make it to that packet).
+It is up to the user of the Error
+		Simulator to understand how file transfer program works, and how to correctly test for various TFTP errors.